Project TYO

 Project TYO is a long-term documentary, archival, and public scholarship initiative dedicated to documenting, preserving, and interpreting the hip-hop culture, community, and history of the Greater Tokyo Area, which Ajani Charles began documenting in July 2025.

-Noting that TYO is the IATA airport code for the Tokyo metropolitan area, the project is grounded in the conviction that hip-hop must be examined as a coherent cultural system, encompassing music, dance, visual art, fashion, language, entrepreneurship, social infrastructure, and more, rather than as a fragmented collection of trends or export commodities.
+Noting that TYO is the IATA airport code for the Tokyo metropolitan area, the project is grounded in the conviction that hip-hop must be examined as a coherent cultural system, encompassing music, dance, visual art, fashion, language, entrepreneurship, and social infrastructure, rather than as a fragmented collection of trends or export commodities.

 Producer, DJ: Shane Lee Lindstrom, professionally known as Murda Beatz, Recording Artist: Yuki Chiba, Recording Artist: Jake Yoon, professionally known as Jin Dogg, DJ: Sinatra, Location: 1 OAK Tokyo, Tokyo, Japan, Year: 2025, Camera Operator: Ajani Charles